anonymous67552/ICLR_MorphCurveVAE/README.md

 └── metadata.csv
 ```

 Once the files are placed in the `source_data/` directory as shown above, the notebook should run without modification.
+Note that much of the pipeline requires intermediate data from previous sections, thus it is highly recommended to run the pipeline sequentially from top to bottom.

 ---